courtneyberry27/Public-API-Request-Project/README.md

 # Public-API-Request-Project
 This project utilizes fetch API requests to retrieve 12 users at a time from the Random User Generator Public API.
+These 12 users are employees from random start-up companies.
+When an employee's card is clicked, a modal window appears with more specific information on the employee.
+The modals can be navigated with next and previous buttons and a close modal button.
+Users can also search for specific users on the page in the search bar.